 “You don’t seem to hear me after the pain wears off.”

 The next day, I awoke to Mom’s thundering voice and was out of bed before my eyes were all the way open.
 She’d gotten in trouble for the corkboard I’d damaged — signed with my name, of course.
 This seemed particularly to enrage her.
 It wasn’t just that I had wrecked school property, it’s that I’d been so goddamned stupid about it that it could be traced back to her.
 She informed me that “spanking just wasn’t doing the job anymore,” and she had come up with a new way to “make me hear her.”
-This new strategy featured a wooden spoon applied to my bare buttocks until it broke off, whereupon she settled for a hairbrush.

 In her fear that I might be molested as she was, everything else seemed to shrink in importance — she asked me with worrying intensity and frequency if anyone had “touched me inappropriately” or “made me uncomfortable.”
 But no, no one ever did that.
 No one ever made me uncomfortable.
 Some people made me terrified on the regular, yes… but not uncomfortable, precisely.
 Is “sadistically beating a child every two hours to maximize lasting pain” a kind of inappropriate touching?